Khaja-Mohiddin-SK/Vehicle-Detection/README.md

 ---
 # THE Flow :

-HOME PAGE ( VDS LOGO WILL NAVIAGTE TO HOME PAGE IN ANY PAGE )
+HOME PAGE ( CLICK VDS LOGO TO NAVIAGTE HOME PAGE FROM ANY PAGE )

 ↓